-The SBC star denotes a must-have cruise accessory.
-These are things that I would never cruise without!
+The SBC star denotes must-have cruise accessories.
+These are things I would never cruise without!

 Cruise accessories for around the ship

 Your cruise card is used as your stateroom key as well as your payment method on board, so it definitely gets a lot of use!
 To have easy access to your cruise card (and to make it less likely to be misplaced), a cruise card lanyard is a must-have accessory.

 There are several types of lanyards

 I also prefer clipping the lanyard directly to the cruise card.
 (Passenger Services can punch a hole in your card to attach the lanyard clip.)
 Sometimes crew members need to swipe the card, and it’s easier to access compared to taking your card in and out of the plastic pouch that comes with many lanyards.